shogunxam/dualmonitortool/README.txt

 The tools are designed to be easy to use in a portable environment, so they can be copied to a USB drive and ran direct from there.
+Make sure you install from the zip file and not from the msi installer.

 When specifying filenames (for the launcher executables and wallpaper locations), you may want to make sure that any paths you enter are